Why Is My Bearded Dragon Turning Yellow?

 One common issue that bearded dragon owners face is that their pets may start to turn yellow.
 There are a few reasons why this may happen.
 For example, it could be a sign of malnutrition, dehydration, or even part of its shedding process.
 It could also be a reaction to environmental changes or certain chemicals in the environment, such as chlorine or bleach.
 Other reasons are:

 The yellow color is due to a lack of carotenoids in their diet.
 Carotenoids are a type of pigment that helps to give many reptiles their coloration.
 Without enough carotenoids, bearded dragons may start to turn pale yellow.
+A varied and balanced diet is vital to prevent yellowing and support overall health in bearded dragons.
+They should be fed a mix of gut-loaded insects like crickets and dubia roaches, as well as greens such as collard and mustard greens.
+Limit foods with low nutritional value, such as iceberg lettuce.
+A healthy diet ensures they receive the carotenoids needed to maintain their natural skin color.

 In the early stages, yellowing may be caused by a lack of food or water.
 If your reptile is not getting enough nutrients, it can lead to problems with the internal organs, which can cause the affected area to turn yellow.
 Yellowing can also be a sign of jaundice, which is a condition that affects the blood and causes the skin to turn yellow.